Gifted34/ADEX/README.md

   ### DHIS2 Data exchange submit

-After initializing the in the Dex initialization application, users can go to the Data exchange application in DHIS2.
-In this application, users can select an initialization option and view a table with data values and their corresponding data element or indicator names.
+After initializing in the Dex Initialization application, users can go to the Data exchange application in the same DHIS2 instance.
+In this application, users can select an initialization option from the dropdown list and view a table with data values and their corresponding data element or indicator names.
 Users then need to click the submit button to transfer these values to the desired DHIS2 instance.
+In cases where no values are shown from the selected initialization, it might be that data analytics are not ready, then the personnel assigned to run analytics is responsible to run the analytics so that data is made available for viewing.
 # ADEX-Version-2